 How to Use a Salt Scrub

-Grab a handful of this salt scrub recipe and begin scrubbing all over your body in circular motions.
+Grab a small amount of this salt scrub recipe and begin scrubbing over a section of your body in circular motions.
 Reach in for more handfuls if you run out.
 I find I use about half this body scrub recipe but you may get 2 or 3 uses out of this recipe.
 I prefer not to use this salt scrub on my face as I find it too abrasive but if you’d like to use it on your face, you can.

 Once you’ve scrubbed your whole body let the warm water rinse it all away.
 And that’s it!
 I like to moisturize with a body oil after using a salt scrub since my skin is quite fresh and needs a little moisture.
 Use 2-3 times a week consistently for best results.